BarbzCodez/3040CryptoAPI/API_Proposal.md

 # 3040 Crypto Convertor API

-## API description
+## API Description

 This document describes an API that converts one type of currency to a different type of currency.
 It includes a single GET endpoint that requires 3 parameters.
 These parameters are the currency that is being converted to and from, and also the amount of currency that is being converted.
 This API will return a JSON formatted string that includes the converted currency value, and also the to and from parameters.

-Below is a list of supported currencies that can be used as the to and from parameters:
+Below is a list of supported currencies that can be used as the **to** and **from** parameters:

-- 3040Coin
+- 3040Coin.
-- BitCoin
+- BitCoin.
 - Dogecoin.
 - American Dollar.
 - Canadian Dollar.

-when we refer to a {validCoin}, it has to be the same as one of the items in the list
+> When we refer to a {validCoin}, it has to be the same as one of the items in the list

-## List of endpoints with parameters
+## List of Endpoints with Parameters

 ### convertCurrency Endpoint

 GET `api/convertCurrency/json?from={ValidCoin}&to={ValidCoin}&amount={number}`

 The parameters are:

-- from: must be a string of type {ValidCoin}
+- **from**: must be a string of type {ValidCoin}.
-- to: must be a string of type {ValidCoin}
+- **to**: must be a string of type {ValidCoin}.
-- amount: must be number
+- **amount**: must be number.

-## Description of resources - formatted as JSON
+## Description of Resources - formatted as JSON

 ### convertCurrency Resource